andreshungbz/flashcard-dragon/README.md

 ### Database Setup

 > [!NOTE]
 > These steps set up a database with predetermined names and credentials and insert example data.
-The scripts executed can be examined in the `package.json` file and in the `src/config/database/scripts` folder.
+The scripts executed can be examined in the `package.json` file and the `src/config/database/scripts` folder.

 > [!IMPORTANT]
 > Depending on your host-based configuration settings on PostgreSQL, you may be asked for a password.
 The default password for `fcd_user` is `swordfish`.
 The script also assumes the default `postgres` database is available.

 1. Log into your `psql` client with the `postgres` superuser and paste the following in the `psql` prompt.
-This will create a new user which the rest of the scripts will use.
+This will create a new user for the rest of the scripts.

 ```
 DROP DATABASE IF EXISTS flashcard_dragon;